A Foodie Guide: 10 Must - Try Dishes in Myanmar

 5. Teahouse Dishes

 In Myanmar, teahouses are not just for a cup of tea.
-They also have snack - like dishes to satisfy anyone who has a heart for a quick meal in mid afternoon.
-No teahouses are the same in Myanmar, their types of tea and side dishes also reflect the owners’ culture and lifestyle.
+They also have snack-llike dishes to satisfy anyone who has a heart for a quick meal in the mid-afternoon.
+No two teahouses are the same in Myanmar, their types of tea and side dishes also reflect the owners’ culture and lifestyle.

 For example, shops that are run by ethnic Burmese serve traditional noodle or rice such as htamin thoke, which is a combination of rice and salad.
-On the other hand, Indian/Muslim-style shop offer dishes with a taste of South Asia like deep - fried snack or curry.
-Chinese - influenced ones feature meaty buns and small dim sums.
+On the other hand, Indian/Muslim-style shops offer dishes with a taste of South Asia, like deep-fried snacks or curry.
+Chinese-influenced ones feature meaty buns and small dim sums.

 6. Muon – Burmese Sweet Treats

 “Muon” is a wide range of sweet dishes in Myanmar.
 However, they do not play the role of desserts like in Western countries.
 Muon is usually served as a snack meal, consumed with tea in the morning or mid afternoon.
-Muon has a typical sweet taste that is unlike other snacks which are sweetened with sugar, this Myanmar traditional type of treats adopt natural sweetness from natural ingredients such as coconut, rice flour or sticky rice.
+Muon has a typical sweet taste that is unlike other snacks that are sweetened with sugar.
+This Myanmar traditional type of treat adopts natural sweetness from natural ingredients such as coconut, rice flour, or sticky rice.

 An outstanding kind of Burmese pancake is also recommended.
 You will soon find them unlike any elsewhere in the world.